Test soil before amending

 Seed planting for fall crops

-As we reach the mid-point of summer, it is time to start planning ahead and planting seeds for fall vegetable crops like cauliflower, broccoli, lettuce, cabbage, kale, carrots and brussels sprouts.
-With lower levels of light, more consistent moisture, and the occasional light frost, cool weather crops can excel well into the waning days of […]
+As we reach the mid-point of summer, it is time to start planning ahead and planting seeds for fall vegetable crops like cauliflower, broccoli, lettuce, cabbage, kale, carrots and brussels […]

 Read More